mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person:** Well, I can breathe enough to stay alive, I just can’t breathe from here up.
 It just – doesn’t come.
 So it’s very hard to find any equilibrium for a long time.
 You know, it doesn’t expand, it just goes “bleh” ...

 **Katagiri Roshi:** Hmm.
 Did you check your posture?
 If you change the posture: sometimes relax, sometimes a little tension; sometimes straighten more your back and straighten more your head; or sometimes, a little bit adjust your lower abdomen, et cetera.
 And then take a breath.
-In many ways, change the posture a little bit, and then breathe.
+In many ways, change your posture a little bit, and then breathe.
 Try, okay?

 #### 1:20:50

-**Question:** Roshi? *[Unintelligible]* It seems like the greater your teacher, the less likely it is that you’ll do everything *[unintelligible]*.
+**Question:** Roshi? *[Unintelligible]* It seems like the greater your teacher, the less likely it is that you’ll do everything [as good].
+[Is that right?] *[Unintelligible.]*

+**Katagiri Roshi:** [Mm-hmm.]

 *[Laughter.]*